ARION

 “For the first time since Arion-1 departed Earth, we are all together again,” Kate said.
 “As I am sure that all of you have been notified by now, we lost two of our friends on the flight out due to the same issues that gave us all our unexpected transformations.
 We have a few things to discuss right now, but after the meeting is adjourned, we will gather at a place we have chosen out away from camp by the perimeter fence to hold a burial service for Ms. Felicia Painter and Mr. Eric Frasier.”
 She looked back at the lop-eared rabbit near the back and added, “Sean, would you see to it that their cryo pods are brought in from your ship after the meeting?”

-“They are in the back of the work truck we brought in from my plane.”
+“They are right outside in the back of the work truck we brought in from War Admiral.”

 A ginger arm with a black-furred hand raised for her attention.
 The lioness nodded to the vixen.
 “Yes?”